 This makes the transaction somewhat different to a conventional mortgage, of course, and the arrangement is more commonly known as a home purchase plan (HPP).
 Al Rayan Bank, for instance, describes its HPP as a Sharia-compliant alternative to a mortgage that lets you buy – or refinance – your home in an ethical way.
 It is ethical because it does not involve the payment or receipt of interest.

 Instead, home buyers enter into a partnership with the bank whereby the bank purchases the property and the homebuyer pays a monthly payment of rent to the share owned by the bank – with ownership finally transferring to the homebuyer once the bank’s final share in the property has been bought.
-In that way, this kind of Islamic mortgageA mortgage that complies with Islamic law. becomes similar to a rent or lease to buy mortgage.
+This kind of Islamic mortgageA mortgage that complies with Islamic law. becomes similar to a rent or lease-to-buy mortgage.

 In fact, Sharia law mortgages and other types of borrowing may take several different forms – all of which avoid the payment or receipt of interest (“riba”) – three of the main varieties of which are described by the Islamic Finance Guru: